comet1999/react-todo/README.md

 ## A rather complex and satisfying Todo Application.
 ### It uses React Technology

-__This is an educational application developed for a react course.
+__This is an educational application developed for a react course.__

-(Which is an excellent way for learning React.__ :+1: )
+(Which is an excellent way for learning React :+1: )